api-platform/docs/api-bundle/filters.md

 ## Order filter

-The order filter allows to order a collection by given properties.
+The order filter allows to order a collection against the given properties.

 Syntax: `?order[property]=<asc|desc>`